ChuckMcKyes/mechcalc-python/README.md

 # mech-eng-calculator
-Various calculators used in mechanical engineering
+A GUI calculator with mechanical engineering tools